spacechase0/StardewValleyMods/DynamicGameAssets/README.md

 | `Currency` | `string` | Default: `null` | Custom currency override for this shop entry.
 Must be either a vanilla item ID, OR a full ID of a DGA *object*. | `true` |

 ### Tailoring Recipes
-Tailoring Recipes live in `talioring-recipes.json`
+Tailoring Recipes normally live in `talioring-recipes.json`

 | Field | Type | Required or Default value | Description | Dynamic |